RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational

 3. Cut Small Costs

 You could be spending more on things than you realize.
-By cutting them even a little, you add a little more in your pocket.
+By cutting them even a little, you add a little more to your pocket.

 This is where you can really save some money and put more in your pocket.
 Too often we tend to buy more than we need or pick the wrong products/brands.
 You can save $10–$50 per grocery run if you pay attention.

 Make out your grocery list.
 Look over it.
 How much of it do you really need?
 I mean NEED!
 Those donuts—odds are you don't need them.
-When you are tight on cash, only get the necessary items that will keep you alive until next payday.
+When you are tight on cash, only get the necessary items that will keep you alive until the next payday.
 You will find you'll spend less this way.

 You don't always have to choose name brands.
-The store brands cost much less and usually are made by the name brand companies.
+The store brands cost much less and usually are made by name-brand companies.
 Trust me on that.
 I work for a company that makes special packaging for stores in their brand, and we are a big name brand company.
 This can save you dollars on each product.

 Luxuries and Vices

 We spend money without realizing it on things we really don't need.
 Do you really need that latte every morning?
 That could add up to over a hundred dollars a month you are spending while you cry that you don't have money.
 Every day, take the money you would have spent on the fancy coffee and put it in a jar or box.
 At the end of the month, you will have saved around a hundred dollars.

 Do you really need the most expensive shampoos?
 Do you really need a candy bar with every meal?
 Think of what you really don't need to survive and cut it out of your spending.
 You'll start to see more money being available to you for emergencies.